Encharted Cook

 Instructions

-• In a large bowl whisk together the mayonnaise, sour cream, lemon pepper, and garlic powder.
+• Make the Dressing.
+In a large bowl whisk together the mayonnaise, sour cream, lemon pepper, and garlic powder.

 ½ Cup Mayonnaise, ½ Cup Sour Cream, ½ Teaspoon Lemon Pepper, ½ Teaspoon Garlic Powder

-• Add the green peas, snap peas, sugar peas, bacon, tomato, and red onion.
+• Add the Salad Ingredients.
+Add the green peas, snap peas, sugar peas, bacon, tomato, and red onion.

 20 Ounces Frozen Green Peas, 1 Cup Sugar Peas, ½ Pound Bacon, ¼ Cup Diced Tomato, ¼ Cup Minced Red Onion

-• Cover, and refrigerate for at least 4 hours or overnight.
-This salad becomes more flavorful while it is refrigerated.
+• Combine & Chill.
+Using a silicone spatula, mix the salad well with the dressing.
+Cover and refrigerate for at least 4 hours or overnight.
+This salad becomes more flavorful when refrigerated.

 Notes